Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Farhan Akhtar and Milkha Singh

-I want to mention specially about Divya Dutta (played the role of Isri Kaur, Milkha Singh's elder sister) and Pawan Malhotra (played the role of Milkha Singh's coach Gurudev Singh) because both of them acted so brilliantly and of course Master Jabtej Singh who played young Milkha Singh and Sonam Kapoor as Biro for their fantastic acting.
+I want to mention especially Divya Dutta (played the role of Isri Kaur, Milkha Singh's elder sister) and Pawan Malhotra (played the role of Milkha Singh's coach Gurudev Singh) because both of them acted so brilliantly and of course, Master Jabtej Singh who played young Milkha Singh and Sonam Kapoor as Biro for their fantastic acting.
 Another small but good role was the Indian army instructor played by Prakash Raj.
-It really added little comic yet serious flavour to the movie.
-I will conclude this review by saying that I have seen a good sports oriented movie after “Chak De!
-India” and “Bhaag Milkha Bhaag” definitely will increase interests among young Indians about athletics, the glory of winning an Olympic medal and the sense of nationality for being an Indian.
+It added a little comic yet serious flavour to the movie.
+I will conclude this review by saying that I have seen a good sports-oriented movie after “Chak De!
+India” and “Bhaag Milkha Bhaag” definitely will increase interest among young Indians about athletics, the glory of winning an Olympic medal and the sense of nationality for being an Indian.

 My Birthday Celebration: 15th July, 2013